ArshMarsh/logisticCargo/README.md

 A simple web based application using react.js for front-end and Springboot for back-end for the logistics needs of a cargo delivery company.
 A local Mysql database was used for using the information and the usage of SQL queries was the main focus of this project

 1. Contributors:
-Faaiz Khan
+Faaiz Khan/
-Maher Athar Ilyas
+Maher Athar Ilyas/
 Amirreza Khoshbakht

 2. Description